nervosnetwork/docs.nervos.org/website/docs/essays/tx-pool-rbf.md

 ### Using RBF via the CKB RPC

-The `min_replace_fee` field has been added to the result of `get_transaction` as a simple way to get the required fees to replace a single transaction with one of am identical size.
+The `min_replace_fee` field has been added to the result of `get_transaction` as a simple way to get the required fees to replace a single transaction with one of an identical size.

 > Note: If your new transaction is a different size, or it is a more complicated replacement of multiple transactions in the tx-pool, you must use the formula above to properly calculate the RBF fees.